Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 As we have a premise of reusing what is working, instead of handling these tokens transactions by ourselves, we are outsourcing the bitcoin network to do that for us.
 With this in mind, our blockchain will only need to record _coinbase_ or newly issued tokens transaction, while transfers from user to user can be handled directly by the bitcoin network itself.

 We chose the same economic parameters than the bitcoin network itself: 21 million units, generated every 10 minutes approximately, staring with 50 per block and halving this number every 4 years.
 The intended effect would be that a diverse community of nodes operators arise encouraged by the block reward, while there is not enough user base to profit from the selling of bandwith to end users.

-NOTE: The current implementation of the Fermat p2p Network does not include the mining scheme yet, meaning that no _fermats_ have been mined at present time.

 #### Developers